 I took my guests ashore, nosing the dinghy up on the beach.
-Bill grimaced and looked for the shortest path to the swaying palms.
+Bill looked for the shortest path to the swaying palms.
 His feet gingerly touched the sand as if he was stepping through a kennel from hell.
-His wife sighed.

 I laughed and asked what the problem was.

 He smiled and said that he had been in the Air Force, stationed in the Moroccan desert.
-For two years his shoes, his clothes, his teeth, his bed, his hair, his desk were always full of breeze-blown sand.
+His shoes, his clothes, his teeth, his bed, his hair, his desk were always full of breeze-blown sand.
 'I can't stand the stuff,' he said.
-'Let's either find a bar or go back to the boat.'
+'Let's go back to the boat.'